 How To Transfer a Car Title in Texas

-As we’ve established, transferring a car title is the same as transferring ownership of a car.
-Would you love to know how to transfer car ownership in Texas?
-It is important to mention that the process of transferring a car title in Texas varies from buying cars from a dealer or an individual seller.
+Transferring a car title is the same as transferring ownership of a car.
+The process varies from buying cars from a dealer or an individual seller.

-If you are buying from a dealer, you will need to join the title transfer process.
-The dealer will do everything for you.
+If you are buying from a dealer, then the dealer will do everything for you.
 However, they must provide you with proof that the title has been transferred, with the new title bearing your name.

-If you bought a car from an individual seller, then the seller will follow you to the county tax office and engage in all processes of the transfer to avoid issues.
+If you bought a car from an individual seller, then you and the seller should go to the county tax office and transfer the title to avoid any issues.

 Here’s a step-by-step guide on how to transfer a car title in Texas.